MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

                      AAAA 2001:db8:198::7
                      AAAA 2001:db8:198::12

+     ; Resolutions following the customer.svc2.example
+     ; path use these records.
+     ; Note that this CDN has no HTTPS records
+     ; and thus no ECH support.
+     $ORIGIN svc3.example. ; domain operated by CDN 3
+     cdn3      60 IN A    203.0.113.8
+                     AAAA 2001:db8:113::8

 Note that in the above example, the different CDNs have different echconfig and different capabilities, but clients will use HTTPS RRs as a bound-together unit.